FinanceStudyGroup/Investing.R/README.md

 you'll find that it isn't a simple copy and paste of the file path, but a novel file path syntax unique to R.

 Note: A small LinkedIn article was made discussing the use of the function employed in this script.
-If additional guidance might be necessary, the function is discussed further here [LinkedIn](https://www.linkedin.com/pulse/converting-csv-data-xts-use-r-franklin-monzon/).
+If additional guidance might be necessary, the function is discussed further [here](https://www.linkedin.com/pulse/converting-csv-data-xts-use-r-franklin-monzon/).